How many months of current affairs are to be studied for UPSC Prelims and Mains?

 Well, this is a much more important question.

-If you are preparing current affairs solely from newspapers, it’s practically almost impossible to refer all two-year-old or three-year-old data before exams.
+If you are preparing current affairs solely from newspapers, it’s practically almost impossible to refer to all two-year-old or three-year-old data before exams.
 Also, unless you are preparing notes from newspapers, it may not be easy to remember all facts – even from the last 1 year.

 Then, how should you prepare current affairs before Prelims to ensure that important questions from even 2 or 3 years back data are not missed?

 The ClearIAS strategy for Preparing Current Affairs for IAS Prelims

 We strongly advise all our students to follow three resources.

 - Current Affairs Mock Exams in ClearIAS Prelims Test Series (dedicated mock exams for current affairs)

 Current Affairs Action Item 1: Take and Revise Current Affairs Mock Exams in ClearIAS Prelims Test Series

-The first set of current affairs exams (801PT-804PT) in ClearIAS Prelims Test Series mainly cover all the important schemes/news during 2015-2018.
-Exams 805PT, 806PT, and 807PT focus more on current events in 2018-2020, thus giving our test-takers a full and comprehensive coverage of all important current questions – from the last 4-5 years – through the priority is events during 2017-20.
+The first set of current affairs exams (801PT-804PT) in the ClearIAS Prelims Test Series mainly cover all the important schemes/news during the last 5 years.
+Exams 805PT, 806PT, and 807PT focus more on current events in the last 3 years, thus giving our test-takers a full and comprehensive coverage of all important current questions – from the last 5 years – through the priority is events during the last 2 years.

 Current Affairs Action Item 2: Download and Study ClearIAS Current Affairs Capsule (Monthly MCQs) – It’s FREE!